SimonGrn/prestashop-wfqa-pr-stats/README.md

 and rename it `config.php`.

 ### How to use
-Use the `generate.php` file to insert data into your database
+Use the `generate.php` file to insert data into your database at regular intervals (for example, every 6 hours) with a cronjob or something similar.

 Use the `index.php` file to browse the data.